eyurtsev/docs-server/README.md

 ### Command-line Interface

 The `llms-txt` command provides a simple CLI for launching the documentation server.
-You can specify documentation sources in three ways:
+You can specify documentation sources in three ways, and these can be combined:

 1. Using a YAML config file: